 - Basic computer proficiency in word processing, spreadsheet, e-mail and internet use

 Work Schedule: Onsite classes are generally schedule between 8 AM and 5 PM.
 Some classes, laboratories, events and/or meetings may be scheduled in the evening or on weekends.
+Below is a list of scheduled lab times.

 What We Offer: We offer competitive pay and the opportunity to serve in a dynamic educational environment committed to graduating persons of ability and conviction.
 We are consistently ranked as an Honor Roll Great College to Work For by the Chronicle of Higher Education.